ErnestDong/foam/docs/utils/brew.md

 # aliases

-Now I can use `brew pip requests` to install python&rsquo;s pip
+Now I can use `brew pip requests` to install pythonr-pip

 ```shell
 brew alias